iGavroche/Ninode-RealESRGAN_Upscaler/models/README.md

 Models can be found here.
+Put additional models here.